nlawren/dotfiles/README.md

 * Looking at whether to use a "move in" or similar type of script.
 Or just manual.
 * also need to investigate using a checksum/versioning idea - perhaps with a python script for checking.
+* Updated - use Ansible and apply dotfiles from a repository.
+Use the stat and potentially MD5 modules to check versions.